site search by freefind

 memories

-Morgan Fisher, mott the hoople
+Morgan Fisher, Mott the hoople

 I don't really have any specific memories/memorabilia re Friars, except that I always enjoyed playing there.
 Of course next year (2009) is the 40th anniversary of the formation of Mott.
 That would be the time to reform for a world tour...
 No offers have come in yet - we need to get those 87,000 ex-Friars members clamouring for it!